hermannhueck/MusicService/README.md

 # MusicService

-The MusicService is a case study for Scala, Akka and Play.
+The MusicService is a case study for Scala, Akka (not yet) and Play.

+The MusicService is designed to manage two kinds of entities:
+- Recording entities are music recordings
+- Performer entities are performers who perform in the recordings.
+A Performer can be either a "Soloist" or an "Ensemble" or a "Conductor.

 The "Services" subdirectory contains different implementations of the MusicService web service.
 Currently there is only one implementation written with Play in Scala.
 But I've some ideas